-The sudden addition of new decor and presents under the tree, new friends and familiar family, and all kinds of fun and interesting foods are a lot for a pet to cope with.
-Even the most relaxed and well socialized pets can have difficulty adjusting, and if you have a new puppy, it can be doubly challenging to maintain discipline and training goals with so many new people around.
-Here are some holiday entertaining tips to make sure both you and your pet have the most stress-free holiday season yet.
+The sudden addition of new friends and familiar family, and all kinds of fun and interesting foods are a lot for a pet to cope with.
+Even the most relaxed and well-socialized pets can have difficulty adjusting, and if you have a new puppy, it can be doubly challenging to maintain discipline and training goals with so many new people around.
+Here are some entertaining tips to make sure both you and your pet have the most stress-free celebration.

 Signs of stress in dogs

-If you have a nervous dog, you may already be familiar with the signs of stress in dogs.
-If this is your first holiday season with a new puppy, here are some of the things to look out for:
+If you have a nervous dog, you may already be familiar with the signs of stress in dogs, including these things to look out for:

 - Increased licking or biting themselves, which is often a symptom of anxiety